-- (a) For mid-term negotiations, including dispute resolution with FSIP; and - (b) For dispute resolution meetings consistent with Article 47, subsection 2H3. - 7.
-For meetings/activities conducted pursuant to subsection 2C above, one (1) steward may attend the meetings/activities conducted pursuant to subsections 2C1, 2C3, 2C6, 2C7, 2C8, 2C15 and 2C16, above.
+- The steward travels to the employee's POD and the meeting is conducted telephonically or electronically; or, - ii.
+The steward travels to the executive's POD and the employee participates telephonically or electronically. - (b) If the oral reply concerns a suspension of four (4) days or more, the meeting will be face-to-face. - 7.
+The Employer will pay the travel and per diem expenses for up to four (4) stewards, unless more are authorized to attend under Article 47, subsection 1B1 for the following: - (a) For mid-term negotiations, including dispute resolution with FSIP; and - (b) For dispute resolution meetings consistent with Article 47, subsection 2H3. - 8.
+For meetings/activities conducted pursuant to subsection 2C above, one (1) steward may attend the meetings/activities conducted pursuant to subsections 2C1, 2C3 (applies to meetings with probationary employees and reconsideration replies only), 2C4 and 2C6 (applies to OSHA Field Council meetings only) above.
 The Employer will reimburse travel and per diem for the Chapter President of the impacted Chapter to travel within the state of the location of the Chapter office to attend such meetings/activities.
-Where more than one (1) Chapter is impacted, the Union will designate one (1) representative from a single Chapter to handle the meeting/activity consistent with Article 8.
-If the Chapter President does not attend, the Union may assign a steward from any Chapter within the commuting area of the meeting/ activity to participate.
+Where more than one (1) Chapter is impacted, the Union will designate one (1) representative from a single Chapter to handle the meeting/ activity consistent with Article 8.
+If the Chapter President does not attend, the Union may assign a steward from any Chapter within the commuting area of the meeting/activity to participate.
 If no steward is assigned to the commuting area of the meeting/activity, a designated steward from any impacted Chapter may participate by telephone or other electronic means.
-By mutual agreement of the local parties, such meetings may be held via telephone or other electronic means. - 8.
-One (1) steward may attend the meetings/activities conducted pursuant to subsections 2C2, 2C4, 2C5, 2C9 (applies to arbitration hearings only), 2C12 and 2C14 above.
-The Employer will reimburse travel and per diem for the Chapter President or a Chief Steward of the impacted Chapter to travel to attend such meetings/activities with the exception of streamlined arbitration hearings.
+By mutual agreement of the local parties, such meetings may be held via telephone or other electronic means. - One (1) steward may attend the meetings/ activities conducted pursuant to subsections 2C2, 2C4 (for oral replies, subject to Section 7B6, above), and 2C5 (applies to arbitration hearings only), above.
+The Employer will reimburse travel and per diem for the Chapter President or a Chief Steward of the impacted Chapter to travel to attend such meetings/ activities with the exception of streamlined arbitration hearings.
 Where more than one (1) Chapter is impacted, the Union will designate the Chapter to handle the meeting/ activity.
-If the Chapter President or a Chief Steward does not attend, the Union may assign a steward from any Chapter within the commuting area of the meeting/activity to participate.
+If the Chapter President or a Chief Steward does not attend, the Union may assign a steward from any Chapter within the commuting area of the meeting/ activity to participate.
 However, by mutual agreement a steward from the impacted Chapter may be reimbursed for travel and per diem to attend the meeting/activity if that steward possesses a unique skill, level of expertise and/or level of experience or if no steward is assigned to the commuting area of the meeting/activity.
-By mutual agreement of the local parties, such meetings may be held via telephone or other electronic means.. - Stewards may participate in the activities listed under subsection 2C13 on official time, but travel is not reimbursed, with the exception of the travel and per diem authorized in subsection 6B above. - 10.
-Stewards may participate in the activities listed under subsection 2C17 on official time, but only local travel will be reimbursed as appropriate.
+By mutual agreement of the local parties, such meetings may be held via telephone or other electronic means.

-11. Consistent with subsection 6B above, the Employer will pay the travel and per diem of one (1) steward per Chapter per calendar year to attend NTEU National Office training.
+- 10. Stewards may participate in the activities listed under subsection 2C8 on official time, but travel is not reimbursed, with the exception of the travel and per diem authorized in subsection 6B above. - 11.
+Stewards may participate in the activities listed under subsection 2C9 on official time, but only local travel will be reimbursed as appropriate. - Consistent with subsection 6B above, the Employer will pay the travel and per diem of one (1) steward per Chapter per calendar year to attend NTEU National Office training.